bradfordcondon/website-deprecated/_drafts/remoteBLAST.md

 ### Downloading genomes from Genbank
 Alternatively, we may want to download an entire genome to work with later.
 Typically, we want either the protein catalogue (a single FASTA file with all of the predicted amino acid sequences for a genome, corresponding to each gene) and/or the assembly (the nucleotide sequence of the entire genome, broken up into contigs or scaffolds [sets of smaller nucleotide sequence "pieces" stitched together and assembled as best as possible.
 The best possible assembly will have a single scaffold for each chromosome]).

-Navigating from a BLAST result to a genome
+### Navigating from a BLAST result to a genome

 Finding this raw data can sometimes be challenging.
 Let's say we're interested in finding our top BLAST hit above in the *Magnaporthe oryzae* (species name) Y34 (strain name) assembly.
-If we click on it's name, this brings us to the alignment, where we can click on the sequence ID gb|ELQ39949.1|
+If we click on it's name, this brings us to the alignment, where we can click on the sequence ID [ELQ39949.1](http://www.ncbi.nlm.nih.gov/protein/440470910?report=genbank&log$=protalign&blast_rank=1&RID=DWCKYC6P014).

- Wow, there's a lot of information here!
-Read through the page and answer the following questions.

 > *	How many amino acids long is this protein?
  * If we wanted to read the article describing this sequence (and likely this genome) what journal and issue would we find it in?
- *	What evidence on this page confirms this protein is an ABC transporter?
-Hint: try clicking on the links labeled INTERPRO and CDD.
+ * What evidence on this page confirms this protein is an ABC transporter?    *Hint: try clicking on the links labeled INTERPRO and CDD.*

-If you click on  ORGANISM  Magnaporthe oryzae Y34 at the top of the page, you will arrive at NCBI's taxonomy browser.
+If you click on **ORGANISM** [*Magnaporthe oryzae* Y34](http://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=1143189) at the top of the page, you will arrive at NCBI's taxonomy browser.
 From here we can find many useful resources, but for right now, let's focus on the "Entrez records" on the right hand side of the screen.
 We'd like to download the "Assembly" and all of the associated proteins.

 >Click on the "1" next to "Assembly" to go to the Entrez assembly record.